Celiac disease self-care

 Follow a Gluten-free diet

-A nutrition free of gluten consists of eliminating cereals such as wheat, barley, and rye from your diet, as well as any products that may contain gluten in their formulation.
+A gluten-free diet consists of eliminating cereals such as wheat, barley, and rye from your meals, as well as any products that may contain gluten in their formulation.
 However, it's important to note that even products that appear to be gluten-free can still contain trace amounts of this troublesome protein.
+Careful label reading, ingredient awareness, and cross-contamination prevention are key aspects of self-care for those with gluten-related disorders.

 This is because gluten can easily contaminate other foods during production.
 For example, if a food is made in the same plant as another product containing gluten, it's possible for small amounts of gluten to cross-contaminate.
 This can be a real challenge for those following a gluten-free diet, as even a small amount of gluten can cause significant health problems.🥲